Game Screens

 Life of Climb was then self-published on Google Play and Apple App Store.

-Ratings and reviews on Google Play are positive.
+Ratings and reviews on Google Play were positive.
 Average rating hovers around 4 out of 5 stars, with 15 out of 26 ratings giving 5 stars.

 Credits